 Where: Hillingdon Sports & Leisure Complex, Gatting Way, Uxbridge, Middlesex, UB8 1ES.
 Visit the website

-When: Times vary year round, although 7am-6pm seems to be standard during summer weekdays.
-Check the timetable to plan your visit
+When: Reopening date TBC.
+Times vary throughout the year, although 7am-6pm seems to be standard during summer weekdays.

 How big: 50 metres